-Results.
-The results from this experiment are shown in Figure 11.
-Overall, the network is successful at solving the cross-situational word learning problem via a randomly initialized CNN.
-First, it can acquire visual representations from scratch that generalize well to novel exemplars in different categories, even in the condition with the fewest number of examples (480).
+Results: The results from this experiment are shown in Fig. 11.
+Overall, the network is successful at solving the cross-situational word learning problem via a randomly initialized CNN but also reveals a number of other interesting findings.
+First, it can acquire visual representations from scratch that generalize well to novel exemplars in different categories, even in the condition with the fewest number of examples.
 Second, regardless of the degree of referential ambiguity, evaluation accuracy approaches perfect performance as the number of training examples increases.
-This provides strong evidence that these multimodal neural networks can indeed be trained from scratch entirely from trials that are individually ambiguous, learning to resolve cross-situational mappings and generalize to novel exemplars (Lewis and Frank, 2013).
-Finally, the degree of referential ambiguity affected evaluation accuracy in the same manner as observed in behavioral findings (Yu and Smith, 2007) and simulated in Experiment 1.
-Notably, this referential ambiguity effect
+This provides strong evidence that these multimodal neural networks can indeed be trained from scratch entirely from trials that are individually ambiguous, learning to resolve cross-situational mappings and generalize to novel exemplars (Lewis & Frank, 2013).
+Finally, the degree of referential ambiguity affected evaluation accuracy in the same manner as observed in behavioral findings (Yu & Smith, 2007) and simulated in Experiment 1.
+Notably, this referential ambiguity effect attenuates when more examples are provided during training and model accuracy approaches ceiling.
+W. K. Vong, B. M. Lake / Cognitive Science 46 (2022)